Header Ads Widget

 An earthquake detector is a device that can detect seismic waves and alert people to the occurrence of earthquakes.
 How to make an earthquake detector at home.
 Here are the steps to make a simple earthquake detector at home.

-A sensor with an accelerometer
+A sensor that can measure movement, which is called an accelerometer

-A breadboard with jumper wires
+A breadboard with some wires to connect things

 NE555